amekusa/develarms/README.md

 ## What's this?
-This is a CLI program to install/manage the development tools of your project, such as `rollup`, `mocha`, `gulp`, `jsdoc`, or whatsoever.
+This is a CLI program to install/manage the development tools of your project, such as `rollup`, `mocha`, `c8`, `jsdoc`, or whatsoever.

 ## Why not just use `devDependencies` ?
 The tools like listed above should be installed/used as **global** packages, because they are just commandline utilities.<br>